 Tonight I sat on my couch, put my head in my hands, felt a tear fall and told my kids to all go to bed.
 Immediately.
 With no dessert, no books read, no nothing.

 I just had enough, my friends, enough.

 I don’t even know what it was, really about tonight versus other nights.
 I don’t know if I was tired or worn or the fact that the clean house was getting constantly destroyed or that oh I don’t know.
-I don’t know if it is March and a week of clouds and money being tight or me being tired.
+I don’t know if it is this time of year and a week of clouds and money being tight or me being tired.
 I should have realized it when I woke and my six year old barricaded his room and wrote a note telling his brothers to keep out because they were annoying him already at 7:20am.
 I could probably put money on the fighting between my kids as part, but well, sometimes I’m like King Solomon and have brilliant solutions.
 But, not tonight, because tonight I just had enough.
 And in those moments sitting on my couch with the tears falling and the aggravation still there I just want to have a moment to step back and breathe and get my bearings.

 But inevitably there will be another issue – another cry for my name – and no moments.

-So tonight, I sent them to bed, sat on my couch and put my headphones in and turned on Hulu and started watching old episodes of American Idol.
+So tonight, I sent them to bed, sat on my couch and put my headphones in and turned on Hulu and started watching old episodes of Survivor.
 Because, of course, just like laundry – which needs to be switched – I am behind.
 Maybe it’s that out-of-breath always feeling behind part that gets me.
 Or maybe it’s the part of me that cringes when there is a mess.
 Or the part of me that feels irritated when I find wrappers and dishes left in the family room – because then I’m like – and who do they think will clean it?

 So I start to get down on myself a bit.
 Like I’m not doing enough or I should have more patience and then that just all rolls into the whole package of frustration.
 That’s what it is – frustration, really.